Which is the First Day of the Week:

 Thus, when saints Cyril and Methodius brought Christianity to the Slavs, they took with them the Greek tradition of numbering the days but numbered them from Monday instead of Sunday.

-Thus, Slavic languages treat Monday as the first day, Tuesday as the second, etc. Saturday and Sunday are the only days that are named rather than numbered.
+As a result, Slavic languages now treat Monday as the first day, Tuesday as the second, etc. Saturday and Sunday are the only days that are named rather than numbered.
 Saturday is the Sabbath and Sunday in Russian is the word for "Resurrection".
 (The foregoing information on Greek and Slavic naming due to John Wilson, personal communication).

 In Hungarian, which is a non-Slavic language in a Roman Catholic country, Tuesday appears to come from the word for 'two' (but see note below).
 Lithuanian and Latvian, neither of which is Slavic, also name the days with numerals, with Monday coming first.

 In more modern times, industrial society has done much to destroy the traditional concept of Sunday as the first day.
 According to Webster's Ninth New Collegiate Dictionary (1983), the term 'weekend', first recorded in 1878, refers to 'the period between the close of one working or business or school week and the beginning of the next'.
 This concept firmly places Sunday at the end of the week.

-Possibly because of this, the International Standards Organisation has decided that Monday is to be regarded as the first day of the week.
+Possibly because of this, the International Standards Organisation has decided that Monday should be regarded as the first day of the week.
 Calendars in many European countries, in particular, now follow the ISO decision by starting the week on Monday.
 Airline timetables also number the days from Monday as 1, Tuesday as 2, Wednesday as 3, etc.

-Information on the web is rather fragmentary, but references can be found at Is Sunday or Monday the first day of the week?, the Catholic Encyclopedia (Sunday, the Sabbath, and Liturgical Week), the Days of the Week page, Larry Freeman's Calendar Origin Page, Claus Tøndering's Calendar FAQ, International Units: The Week, and Wikipedia.
+Information on the web is rather fragmentary, but references can be found at On the Name of the Weekly Day of Rest by Michael Falk, Is Sunday or Monday the first day of the week?, the Catholic Encyclopedia (Sunday, the Sabbath, and Liturgical Week), the Days of the Week page, Larry Freeman's Calendar Origin Page, Claus Tøndering's Calendar FAQ, International Units: The Week, and Wikipedia.